Understanding D2 Steel Properties: A Guide for Your Cold Work Applications

 The high Carbon and substantial Chromium levels (around 12%) are the basis for its D2 steel properties, creating hard, wear-resistant carbides within the steel.
 Molybdenum and Vanadium improve their hardenability and contribute to secondary hardening when tempered.
 It’s an air-hardening type, which is a major benefit for holding dimensions steady.

-2. D2 Steel Properties: What Matters
+2. D2 Steel Properties

 Mechanical properties are what count when choosing a tool steel.
 Here’s a look at D2’s performance: